 You don’t need any prior experience or a fancy studio setup.
 Get ready to embrace the elegance of ballet in the comfort of your living room.

-Plié Bending of the knees while keeping the back straight.
-This can be done in the first or second position.
-It builds leg strength and improves balance.
-Keep knees aligned with toes; maintain a lifted chest.
+Plié | Bending of the knees while keeping the back straight.
+This can be done in the first or second Position. | It builds leg strength and improves balance. | Keep knees aligned with toes; maintain a lifted chest. |

-Relevé Rising onto the balls of the feet, keeping the legs straight and core engaged.
-Enhances calf strength and stability.
-Engage the core, keep heels high, and avoid rolling ankles.
+Relevé | Rise onto the balls of your feet, keeping your legs straight and your core engaged. | Enhances calf strength and stability. | Engage your core, keep your heels high, and avoid rolling your ankles. |

-Dégagé A quick brush of the foot off the floor, like a tendu with extra lift.
-Builds foot and ankle strength.
-Use the inner thigh to lift; control the leg’s return to the ground.
+Dégagé | A quick brush of the foot off the floor, like a tendu with extra lift. | Builds foot and ankle strength. | Use the inner thigh to lift; control the leg as it returns to the ground. |

-Sauté A simple jump from first or second position, landing softly with bent knees.
-Increases leg strength and cardiovascular health.
-Land with toes first, then heels; keep knees soft.
+Sauté | A simple jump from first or second Position, landing softly with bent knees. | Increases leg strength and cardiovascular health. | Land with your toes first, then your heels; keep your knees soft. |

 Essential Gear for Ballet Practice at Home